mzagorny/gas-local/readme.md

 var gas = require('gas-local');
 //load your google script  from src subfolder as module
 var glib=gas.require('./src');
-//call some function from your module glib.somefunction();
+//call some function from your app script library glib.somefunction();
 ```
 - Develop and test your google app script project locally